counsyl/stor/docs/path.rst

 Path
 ====
 Counsyl Storage Utils comes with the ability to create paths in a similar manner to `path.py <https://pypi.python.org/pypi/path.py>`_.
-The path interface has the following functions:
+It is expected that the three functions below are the only ones directly used. (i.e. ``Path`` or ``SwiftPath`` objects should never be explicitly instantiated).

 .. automodule:: storage_utils
 .. autofunction:: storage_utils.path
 .. autofunction:: storage_utils.is_posix_path
 .. autofunction:: storage_utils.is_swift_path

-These three functions are the only ones that should be used when constructing or checking paths.
-In other words, ``Path`` or ``SwiftPath`` objects should never be explicitly instantiated or used.

 ..
 NOTE::
     It's okay to repeatedly call ``path`` on any ``Path`` object since it will return itself.